- Fall: May 1

 About Contemporary India

-Head to Pune to discover contemporary India!
 Explore the unique issues facing the world's largest democracy as a multi-cultural society and rising superpower.
-Courses span from social justice to development economics as well as an intensive field-based component.
+Courses span from social justice to development economics and intensive field-based and experiential opportunities such as research, internships and film making are part of the immersive experience.
+Improve your critical language skills by enrolling in a Hindi elective course to connect with nearly 500 million Hindi speakers globally.
 Plus, you will live in a homestay to become part of an Indian family's life and traditions.

 Contemporary India Benefits